KansaiUser/Path_Planning_Project/README.md

 With this simple strategy, we have decided as an ego_car to go left, right or stay on the lane (reducing the speed)

+To run the container

+docker run -it -p 4567:4567 -v %cd%:/work udacity/controls_kit:latest

 ### Simulator.